zotiquestgames/frontier-beyond-sol/01_introduction.md

 ## A word about “realism”

-In playing Frontier: Beyond Sol, it is important to embrace a sense of realism that remains consistent with the game's setting, backgrounds, equipment, and accompanying illustrations.
+In playing *Frontier: Beyond Sol*, it is important to embrace a sense of realism that remains consistent with the game's setting, backgrounds, equipment, and accompanying illustrations.
 This hard sci-fi universe is designed to inspire players and immerse them in a believable and captivating experience.
 While it is not mandatory to have prior knowledge of the specific science fiction genre or to read the sources of inspiration, doing so can deepen the appreciation for the game's intricacies.
 While true "realism" is impossible in a fictional game, it is crucial to avoid indulging in absurdities and instead strive for consistency with the established setting and adhere to general principles of physics.
 By embracing this approach, players can engage in an authentic and immersive gaming experience that respects the established rules and allows for a compelling and plausible narrative to unfold.

 ## Safety Tools